aws-samples/sap-automated-hana-patching/README.md

 :warning: Usage :warning:

 This document has the potential to stop critical systems.
 Please ensure a valid database backup exists and all dependent applications are stopped.
 For systems with SAP HSR and/or clustered enabled, please make sure the appropriate pre-steps are executed prior to patching the database.

+:construction: Updates Required :construction:
+The following must be updated in the sample code YAML in order to ensure the code can run "out-of-the-box"

+{ARN for SAP HANA Software S3 Bucket} - Must be updated to contain the ARN of the S3 bucket where you are storing the SAP HANA media software
+{ARN for SAP HANA Upgrade username} - Must be updated to contain the ARN of the AWS Secret which has the user ID used to update SAP HANA database
+{ARN for DEV SAP HANA Upgrade User Password} - Must be updated to contain the ARN of the AWS Secret which has the password for the user ID used to update SAP HANA database for Development
+{ARN for QAS SAP HANA Upgrade User Password} - Must be updated to contain the ARN of the AWS Secret which has the password for the user ID used to update SAP HANA database for Quality
+{ARN for PRD SAP HANA Upgrade User Password} - Must be updated to contain the ARN of the AWS Secret which has the password for the user ID used to update SAP HANA database for Production
+{ARN for SBX SAP HANA Upgrade User Password} - Must be updated to contain the ARN of the AWS Secret which has the password for the user ID used to update SAP HANA database for Sandbox
+{ARN for SAP HANA version repository S3 bucket} - Must be updated to contain the ARN of the S3 bucket where you are storing the SAP HANA database revision versions